portworx/px-docs/secrets/portworx-with-vault.md

 ### Setting up Vault

 Peruse [this section](https://www.vaultproject.io/docs/install) for help on setting up Vault in your setup.
-This includes installation, configuring secrets, etc
+This includes installation, setting up policies and configuring secrets.

 ### Kubernetes users